tchapi/own-private-cloud/README.md

   - Davis — A MIT Cal and CardDAV server, based on sabre/dav
   - Wekan — A MIT Kanban board manager, comparable to Trello
   - Syncthing — A continuous file synchronization program under the Mozilla Public License 2.0 license
+  - kvtiles — An open-source map tiles server in Go, Apache 2.0 License

 > All services are served through the Træfik reverse-proxy, certificates are provided by Let's Encrypt, and renewed automatically via Træfik.